 Her hobbies include traveling, hiking, reading, and spending time with her husband and her three pet bunnies.

 (co-advisor: Dr. Cory Suski)

-Katey is a PhD student in the Program in Ecology, Evolution, and Conservation Biology, co-advised by Dr. Cienciala and Dr. Cory Suski from the Department of Natural Resources and Environmental Sciences.
+Katey is a PhD student in the Program in Ecology, Evolution, and Conservation Biology, University of Illinois at Urbana-Champaign, co-advised by Dr. Cienciala and Dr. Cory Suski from the Department of Natural Resources and Environmental Sciences.
 She is broadly interested in applied science with potential uses in fisheries restoration and management; her current research focuses on quantifying the physiological response of fish to turbulence-generating structures used for instream restoration.

 After receiving her undergraduate degree from the University of Hawaii at Manoa, Katey spent several years working with public agencies to study and restore threatened salmonid populations on the West Coast.
 She is passionate about the work that state and federal agencies do to protect fish and their ecosystems, and hopes to work for one upon leaving UIUC.